How To Paint Pinecones To Make Them Look Snowy

-We are making snow covered pinecones with some of the pinecones we found on our summer hikes up in Maine.
-My family thought it was hilarious that i would bring bags with me specifically to pick up pinecones along the way.
+We are making snow covered painted pinecones with some of the pinecones we found on our summer hikes up in Maine.
+My family thought it was hilarious that I would bring bags with me specifically to pick up pinecones along the way.
 There was this one little island that you had to hop on rocks across the water to get to and it was blanketed in beautiful little pinecones.
 I wish I had snagged more ya’ll!!

 - Acrylic white paint or outdoor acrylic white paint

 - drying mat for pinecones, paper bag, garbage bag, etc.

 This works with pinecones of all sizes!
 Round up some pinecones and let’s get started.